o-murphy/py-ballisticcalc/docs/contributing.md

 In general, documentation should be written in a friendly, approachable style.
 It should be easy to read and understand, and should be as concise as possible while still being complete.

-Code examples are encouraged, but should be kept short and simple.
+Code examples are encouraged but should be kept short and simple.
 However, every code example should be complete, self-contained, and runnable.
 (If you're not sure how to do this, ask for help!)
 We prefer print output to naked asserts, but if you're testing something that doesn't have a useful print output, asserts are fine.